-The upsurge in technology has given way to a noticeable change in `At first, it seemed that retail would never change, but due to a strong competition given by online stores, they are slowly shifting.
+The upsurge in technology has given way to a noticeable change in the retail industry.
+At first, it seemed that retail would never change, but due to a strong competition given by online stores, they are slowly shifting.
 They are adopting omnichannel marketing practices to synchronize with the analytical, highly targeted approaches of the online market.
 One of the interesting practices that are being adopted by the retailers is the use of location analytics.
 You might be wondering how location analytics can benefit the retail business.
 Let us walk you through the nitty-gritties.

 It is the process to gain insights from the location or geographic component of business data.
 The business data is often laid out in the geographical information system.
 In other words, the information portrayed is analyzed and interpreted based on the data collected along with geographical information system.
 This analytics are beneficial to retail businesses as the spending habits of the customers from different locations can be easily garnered; thus, increasing the sales and customer retention through targeted advertisements.